Australians in the Serbian Campaign and occupation of World War I

 The Salonika Campaign continued without major offensive action by either side for more than a year.

-Then in September 1918, Allied troops launched the attacks that broke the Bulgarian army in Serbia.
+Then in September 1918, Allied troops launched the attacks that broke the Bulgarian and German armies in Serbia.
 Said one British soldier after a successful advance:

 we are finishing the Bulgar in great style.